openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 - `OpenVINO Runtime CPU plugin source files <https://github.com/openvinotoolkit/openvino/tree/master/src/plugins/intel_cpu/>`__.

 .. note::
    The scope of the CPU plugin features and optimizations on Arm® may differ from Intel® x86-64.
-If limitation is not mentioned explicitly it means the feature is supported for all CPU acrhitectures.
+If limitation is not mentioned explicitly it means the feature is supported for all CPU architectures.

 Device Name